DataDog/integrations-core/zeek/README.md

 ### Opensource Zeek:

-If you see a **Permission denied** error while monitoring the log files, give read permission to dd-agent user to monitor the log files.
+If you see a **Permission denied** error while monitoring the log files, give the `dd-agent` user read permission on them.

   ```shell
   sudo chown -R dd-agent:dd-agent /opt/zeek/current/